Shipment lifecycle

 Please note

-If you’d like to skip the details below and would prefer to read about how Arta solves many of these pain points right away, feel free to jump straight to the “Arta Shipping Overview” guide.
+If you’d like to skip the details below and would prefer to read about how Arta solves many of these pain points right away, feel free to jump straight to the “Arta Logistics Overview” guide.

 1. Getting shipping quotes